Skip to content

 In addition, FMC’s decision to spin out its lithium business into Livent Corporation in 2018 means FMC is now focused on agricultural products.

-The following five shares are the five largest lithium-dedicated stocks in the world.
+The following shares are the four largest lithium-dedicated stocks in the world, with one smaller stock that could have growth potential.
 All market capitalisations are in US Dollars — and are subject to currency valuations.
 Past performance is not a guide to future returns.
 Always do your own research.

 Albemarle